create3000/x_ite/docs/_posts/components/Scripting/Script.md

 ### SFBool [ ] **directOutput** FALSE

-Set directOutput true if Script has field reference(s) of type SFNode/MFNode, and also uses direct access to modify attributes of a referenced node in the Scene.
+Set *directOutput* true if Script has field reference(s) of type SFNode/MFNode, and also uses direct access to modify attributes of a referenced node in the Scene.

 #### Hints

-- Set directOutput true if Script dynamically establishes or breaks ROUTEs.
-DirectOutput is a browser hint to avoid overoptimizing referenced nodes, since the Script may change their attribute values without ROUTEd events.
-DirectOutput false means Script cannot modify referenced nodes or change ROUTEs.
+- Set *directOutput* true if Script dynamically establishes or breaks ROUTEs.
+- *directOutput* is a browser hint to avoid overoptimizing referenced nodes, since a Script might directly change attribute values in referenced SFNode/MFNode fields, without a ROUTE connecting output events.
+- *directOutput* false means Script cannot modify referenced nodes or change ROUTEs.

 ### SFBool [ ] **mustEvaluate** FALSE

-If mustEvaluate false, then browser may delay sending input events to Script until outputs are needed.
-If mustEvaluate true, then Script must receive input events immediately without browser delays.
+If *mustEvaluate* false, then the X3D player may delay sending input events to Script until output events are needed.
+If *mustEvaluate* true, then Script must receive input events immediately without any event-aggregation delays.

 #### Hint

-- Set mustEvaluate true when sending/receiving values via the network.
+- Set *mustEvaluate* true when sending/receiving values via the network.

 ## Description